Lazy-loading translations

 },

-}Now, file names will be hashed only in production.
+};You will see that file names are hashed only for production.

 # Development